-Over the next two years (2023 and 2024), New Nordic Films will have a special focus on co-productions with the United Kingdom.
+In 2023 and 2024, New Nordic Films will have a special focus on co-productions with the United Kingdom.
 The aim is to boost co-production possibilities and collaborations between the UK and the Nordic countries.

 ‘How to Co-produce with the UK’ and British reception at the Haugesund City Hall.
 Photo: Grethe Nygaard.

-This year New Nordic Films, in partnership with the BFI, invited a delegation from the UK film industry to participate in a Focus on UK programme which comprised of discussion panels and networking events as well as a recent case study on co-production between UK and the Nordics.
+In 2023, New Nordic Films, in partnership with the BFI, invited a delegation from the UK film industry to participate in a Focus on UK program which comprised discussion panels and networking events as well as a recent case study on co-production between the UK and the Nordics.

-The following four UK projects and their producers were selected to participate in Nordic Co-production Market in Haugesund:
+The following four UK projects and their producers were selected to participate at the Nordic Co-production Market in Haugesund:

 – We are incredibly proud and happy to have a special Focus on the UK in collaboration with BFI, and in that way facilitates co-productions between our creative film industries for the future, says Programme Director for New Nordic Films Gyda Velvin Myklebust.